North Carolina Bridge Information

 |State Funds for Bridge Improvement:

 |Federal Funding to NC Bridge Program:

-*Funding distributed based on need for road and bridge maintenance.
+*Funding distributed based on need for bridge maintenance.

 Bridge Health Index

 NCDOT is committed to measuring and improving our overall performance.
 One of the department's goals is to make the state's infrastructure last longer by setting a target for at least 70 percent of bridges rated to be in good condition or better.

 Good means that the bridge can safely carry the typical-sized commercial or passenger vehicles for that route.
 For example, an interstate route would have a higher weight expectation than a rural secondary road.